 A: The biggest dinosaur is probably ultrasauros.
-We only have a few bones of this late Jurassic (140 million years ago) plant-eater from Colorado but they show an animal that was six stories high and may have weighed more than 50 tons.
-Recently, a four-legged plant-eating dinosaur was found in Argentina, Argentinasaurus which may have been even heavier.
-If it was a brachiosaur like ultrasauros, it probably was the biggest.
-But if it was a titanosaur, another kind of big plant-eater common in South America, it wouldn't have been so bulky.
+We only have a few bones of this late Jurassic (140 million years ago) plant-eater from Colorado, but the bones show an animal who was six-stories high and may have weighed more than 50 tons.
+A four-legged plant-eating dinosaur found recently in Argentina, argentinasaurus, may have been even heavier than ultrasauros.
+If it was a brachiosaur like ultrauros then it probably was the biggest, but if it was a titanosaur, another kind of big plant-eater common in South America, it wouldn't have been so bulky.

 Q: What was the smallest dinosaur?

-A: The smallest dinosaurs we know only from footprints.
-It was a meat-eater 200 million years old from Nova Scotia the size of a little robin.
-But maybe that was only a baby.
-As for full grown fossil dinosaurs, the smallest are the little bird-hipped plant-eaters like Lesothosaurus which were the size of big chickens.
-Compsognathus, a meat-eater the size of a turkey, is often called the smallest, but that was information based on a skeleton that belonged to a young not yet full grown animal.
+A: The smallest dinosaur that we know of was a meat-eater 200 million years old from Nova Scotia which was the size of a little robin.
+But we know it only from footprints, and maybe that was only a baby.
+As for full-grown fossil dinosaurs, the smallest are the little bird-hipped plant-eaters like lesothosaurus, which were only the size of big chickens.
+Compsognathus, a meat-eater the size of a turkey, is often called the smallest, but that was information based on a skeleton that belonged to a young, not yet full -grown animal.

 Q: How heavy and how tall was gigantosaurus?